 When Should I Contact a Criminal Defense Attorney?

 Contact an experienced criminal law attorney as soon as you learn that you have been charged with a crime or are at risk of being charged with a crime.
-An attorney will give you legal advice about your situation and, if necessary, can speak with law enforcement on your behalf.
+An attorney will give you legal advice and, if necessary, can speak with law enforcement.
 Trying to resolve a criminal matter on your own is a bad idea.

 What Should I Do If I’m Arrested?